subfuzion/appmesh-blog/colorapp/walkthrough.md

 `examples/infrastructure/appmesh-mesh.yaml`

-We will use the same environment variables from the previous step, plus one additional one (`MESH_NAME`), to deploy the stack using a script (`appmesh-mesh.sh`).
+We will use the same environment variables from the previous step, plus one additional one (`MESH_NAME`), to deploy the stack.

 * `MESH_NAME` should be set to the name you want to use to identify the mesh.
 For this demo, we will call it `appmesh-mesh`.